Common Mistakes First-Time Authors Make (And How to Avoid Them)

 Considerations

-Approach reviewer comments objectively and address each point systematically.
+• Approach reviewer comments objectively

 9. Expecting Immediate Acceptance